ParksFG/Work-Day-Scheduler/README.md

 ## Description

-This project was developed to work on JavaScript, Third Party APIs, and Server Side APIs.
+This project was developed to work on JavaScript and Third Party APIs.
 It is a simple work day scheduler that accurately tracks the day and time.
 Currently there is no functionality for going back to previous days, but a simple scheduler for singular days.
 This project was mainly a documentation reading project to checkout how well I can incorparate APIs.

 ## Table of Contents